niskyhilldev/NiskyhillWebApplication/README.md

 ## Database (Development Guide / Remarks)
 This project uses a PostgreSQL database.
 The database is availble through Salesforce/Heroku.
+Developers should attain the URI through Heroku and a SQL editior (eg. DBeaver, PGAdmin4) to interact with it for development purposes

 * The `Create_Tables` folder shows the sql scripts used to create the data model.
 * The `Data_Entry` folder contains the scripts that were used to enter obtained data into the database
     * This contains an error log that has line numbers that corisponds to an excel sheet (provided by the sponsor) to indicate rows that were not entered due to malformation or other error.